cryptpad/documentation/user_guide/share_and_access.md

 To add contacts or teams to the list:

 1. Select them in the list of contacts on the right.
-1. Add them to the list with the <i class="fa fa-arrow-left"></i> button.
+1. Add them to the list with the |arrow-left| button.

-To remove a user or team from the list use the <i class="fa fa-times"></i> button next to their name.
+To remove a user or team from the list use the |times| button next to their name.

 ### Owners